sidreddy88/WildKingdom/README.md

    - Displays photos of lion, tigers and bears
    - Find the particular place where the photo was taken
-   - Also, find other artwork by a particular photographer
+   - Find other artwork by a particular photographer

 Technologies used